speedracr/poodr/DATABASES.md

 the query.
 Useful knowledge bit: joins are compute-intensive, so the less we need, the better.
+Correlary: If you find your MongoDB schema design resembles an RDBMS where you are ducktaping together a bunch of collections to get a join-like behavior, you're doing it wrong - you'd be better off switching to an actual RDBMS instead.

 Haha, 2: we don't have constraints like we do with foreign keys in RDBMs.
 And: there are no transactions in the MongoDB world!!
 Instead, we use **atomic operations**.
 And: we don't declare a schema, but have an implicit one through the individual setup of MongoDB.

+## MongoDB, cont'd
+When you are

 ## Links
 http://www.25hoursaday.com/weblog/2009/09/10/BuildingScalableDatabasesDenormalizationTheNoSQLMovementAndDigg.aspx